Nominations now open, closing 5pm AEST Saturday, 30 September 2023.

-The RACP Mentor of the Year prize recognises a Fellow who has made an outstanding contribution to mentoring or has provided a high level of support and guidance throughout training.
+The RACP Mentor of the Year Award recognises a Fellow who has made an outstanding contribution to mentoring or has provided a high level of support and guidance throughout training.

 See our past RACP Mentor of the Year Award recipients.

 The prize is open to all Fellows from any RACP Division, Faculty and/or Chapter.

 - submit a nomination on their own behalf

 - are a past recipient of the RACP Mentor of the Year Award